-Québec City in 2 Days for Families - Ride the Funiculaire and wander the storybook Petit-Champlain district
+Québec City in 2 Days - Ride the Funiculaire and wander the storybook Petit-Champlain district

 A warm, playful 2-day family escape through Vieux-Québec — short walks, stroller-friendly routes, interactive museums and a couple of fortresses.
 Designed for families with little ones (recommended ages 2–12): indoor options for the November chill, regular snack & nap buffers, and restaurants with kids' menus and high chairs.